carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 type, or a "type-type".

-**Note:** If `Point` defines a method required by the interface, say `Scale`, with the correct signature, then defining `Scale` in the impl block becomes optional, defaulting to the definition in `Point`. `Scale` can still have its own definition (which can have completely different semantics) in the impl block since `Point` and `Point as Vector` are different types.
+**Note:** If `Point` defines a method required by the interface, say `Scale`, with the correct signature, then defining `Scale` in the impl definition becomes optional, defaulting to the definition in `Point`. `Scale` is allowed to have its own definition (which can have completely different semantics) in the `Vector` impl definition since `Point` and `Point as Vector` are different types.

 **Note:** A type may implement any number of different interfaces, but may provide at most one implementation of any single interface.
 This makes the act